Louis XVI furniture: Tables

 The console table, which had first appeared under Louis XV, was designed to be against or attached to the wall, and was often made by the same menuisiers who created the wooden wall panelling.
 It was decorated only on the front and sides.
 The top was made of marble or other stone, and was either rectangular of half-moon shaped.
-It usual had four feet, joined together an X-shaped or H-shaped brace for stability.
+It usual had four feet, joined an X-shaped or H-shaped brace for stability.
 The central point of the brace under the console often had a pedestal, where pieces of fine porcelain could be displayed.
 Some smaller consoles had only a single foot, decorated with carved garlands of flowers.

-Unlike the highly-ornamented consoles of Louis XV furniture, with twisting rocaille sculpture, Louis XVI consoles, particularly in the late years, had an elegant simplicity.
+Unlike the highly ornamented consoles of Louis XV furniture, with twisting rocaille sculpture, Louis XVI consoles, particularly in the late years, had an elegant simplicity.
 They included small varieties, such as the Console-Desserte, half-moon shaped, with a white marble and a simple wooden platform below supporting the legs, it was made of oak and mahogany, with slender tapering straight legs, with small drawers, discreet gilded bronze ornament, and a delicate ring of gilded bronze around the top.
 Other small consoles featured discreet marquetry of ebony, rosewood, tinted beech, and ash wood.

 A variety of smaller, more portable tables, also appeared, made either by menuisiers of sculpted wood or by ébénistes with inlaid marquetry of exotic woods and materials.
 These included tables for playing cards, tables for writing, and tables de toilette, or dressing tables, which were usually of a simple form covered with fabric with embroidered designs or with lace.

 During the late reign of Louis XVI, between 1780 and 1790, the British custom of having a round dining room table permanently positioned in the center of a dining room, gradually took hold in France.
 These tables often had casters on the legs, so they could be moved more easily, and had an extra two legs in the center, so additional sections could be added to enlarge the table.

 Another type of table adapted from the British model was the guéridon, a small round table on a single column, with a base of three legs, often with small wheels or roulettes.
 The German-born ebeniste David Roentgen made a small oval table with drawers that folded out in around 1780, It was crafted of oak, rosewood, sycamore, boxwood and ebony, ornamented with guilder bronze and extremely fine marquetry in delicate floral patterns made of different colored woods.
 There were also tables for the popular salon game of Trictrac, as well as small writing tables, which sometimes had surfaces decorated with marquetry images of envelopes, pens, and books.

 Another new type of small table was the Bonheur-du-jour, usually used as a dressing table.
 It had long legs, a semi-circular parquet platform, a drawer, and several small compartments and drawers on top.
 An oval shelf supported the legs. and oval tray supporting the legs.